redeyesdemonkyo/myfirst-jjb/README.md

 Plus you get to play around with some fun ci/devops tools

-Check out `docs/README.md` for full tutorial
+Check out `docs/README.md` for full tutorial.